Cognitive Sovereignty Protocol

 This private space is the source of creativity, dignity,

-interpreting intention, influencing emotion, racking identity beneath awareness—
+interpreting intention, influencing emotion, tracking identity beneath awareness —

 a new form of sovereignty is required.